DinoVukelic/New-Graph-for-Data-Extraction/README.md

     End If

 FailSafe:
-    ' If parsing fails, return 0
+    ' If we can't parse, return 0
     SafeParseTime = 0
 End Function